 3. The Mercer Amsterdam Webshop will never make customer data available to third parties and will act in accordance with Dutch legislation (including the General Data Protection Regulation).

 Article 12.
 Right to terminate the contract

 1. After purchase, the customer has the right, for a period of 7 working days, to cancel the purchase, without giving any reason.
-The Mercer Amsterdam Webshop must be notified in writing within 14 working days after the purchase.
+The Mercer Amsterdam Webshop must be notified in writing within 30 days after the purchase.
 Any costs for returning the products are for the account of the customer.